danvarelajar/Jarvis/README.md

 ## Configuration

 ### API Key Setup
-1. When you first load the application, you will be prompted to enter your **Gemini API Key**.
+1. When you first load the application, you will be prompted to enter your **OpenAI API Key**.
 2. Enter the key and click "Save".
-3. The key is securely stored locally in `data/secrets.json` (mapped to your host machine).
+3. The key is stored locally in `data/secrets.json` (mapped to your host machine).

 ### Connecting to MCP Servers
 1. Use the "Connect Server" interface to add MCP servers.